By Rick Steves

 Hungary Rail Passes: Key Details

-Austria–Hungary Eurail Passes: Since the European East Pass covers trains in more countries for about the same price, it's a better buy than this pass.
+Austria–Hungary Eurail Passes: Since the European East Pass covers trains in more countries for less money, it's a better buy than this pass.
 Getting the Austria–Hungary Eurail Pass only makes sense if you're planning to spread your train travel over a period longer than 30 days.

 Central Europe Triangle Pass: Covers three train trips in a circle of either Vienna–Budapest–Prague or Vienna–Salzburg–Prague (choose your cities at time of purchase).
 If these specific routes fit your trip, then this pass saves money over buying separate train tickets between these cities.
 You can start at any listed city and travel in either direction to return to your starting point via the most direct route.
 For instance, Prague–Salzburg travel is covered via Linz (6/day, 1 direct, most with 2 changes), but not via Germany.
 Not valid on "WestBahn" brand private trains.
 This pass is pre-validated for your specified one-month travel period, and cannot be refunded after the first day of validity.

-Hungary–Romania Eurail Pass: Separate, single-country rail passes are cheaper for most trips in Hungary and Romania, even though you use a day of each pass when crossing the border.
-The main benefit of this two-country pass is the ability to spread travel over a two-month period.
+Hungary–Romania Eurail Pass: Separate, single-country rail passes can be a little cheaper for most trips in Hungary and Romania, though you use a day of each pass when crossing the border.
+The main benefit of this two-country pass is the ability to spread travel over a two-month period (which the single-country Hungary Eurail Pass doesn't allow).